lardbit/nefarious/README.md

 Once all of your Settings are to your preference, first click `Save` then be sure to `Verify Settings`.

 ##### Transmission Configuration

-In order to change the download folder (which is set to `/tmp/transmission` by default) look for the `docker-compose.yml` file in your nefarious folder and edit

-    /tmp/transmission:/downloads

-to be like

-    /Your/Desired/Folder:/downloads

-Leave the right side alone and only change the left side.
-The structure of the folder path is the same for both Linux and Windows.
-Once you've made your changes, save your `docker-compose.yml` file, open a terminal to your nefarious folder and type

-    docker-compose up -d

-to update and apply your updates.

 There is no default transmission user/pass, but feel free to edit the `transmission-settings.json` beforehand following the [official settings](https://github.com/transmission/transmission/wiki/Editing-Configuration-Files) to make any changes you'd like.